Oluwasetemi/altschool-opensource-names/README.md

 # altschool-opensource-names

-We are testing out open source contribution during our live class
+We are testing out open source contribution during our live class!

 ## Follow the steps below to get started

-1. Fork repo
+1. Fork repo!
 2. Clone the forked repo to your local machine
 3. CD into the project directory
 4. Setup original repo as upstream